iotaledger/wiki-legacy/README.md

 Parameters | Type | Required | Description
 ------------ | ------------- | ------------- | -------------
 `transaction` | string | Yes | Hash of the transaction which you want to replay.

-Error Message: “The transfer is not replayable now” Returns

 ### `generateNewAddress`